cirocosta/go-monero/README.md

-  get-transaction-pool-stats statistics about the transaction pool get-version                version of the monero daemon hardfork-info              information regarding hard fork voting and readiness. on-get-block-hash          find out block's hash by height relay-tx                   relay a list of transaction ids rpc-access-tracking        statistics about rpc access set-bans                   ban another nodes sync-info                  daemon's chain synchronization info
+  get-transaction-pool-stats statistics about the transaction pool get-version                version of the monero daemon hardfork-info              information regarding hard fork voting and readiness. mining-status              information about this daemon's mining activity on-get-block-hash          find out block's hash by height relay-tx                   relay a list of transaction ids rpc-access-tracking        statistics about rpc access set-bans                   ban another nodes start-mining               start mining on the daemon stop-mining                stop mining on the daemon sync-info                  daemon's chain synchronization info zmq                        listen for zmq notifications

 Flags:
-  -a, --address string             full address of the monero node to reach out to (default "http://localhost:18081") -h, --help                       help for daemon
+  -a, --address string             full address of the monero node to reach out to [MONERO_ADDRESS] (default "http://localhost:18081")
+  -h, --help                       help for daemon
   -p, --password string            password to supply for rpc auth
-      --request-timeout duration   max wait time until considering the request a failure (default 1m0s) --tls-ca-cert string         certificate authority to load
+      --request-timeout duration   max wait time until considering the request a failure (default 1m0s) --shorten-addresses          whether addresses should be shortened when displaying pretty results (default true) --tls-ca-cert string         certificate authority to load
       --tls-client-cert string     tls client certificate to use when connecting --tls-client-key string      tls client key to use when connecting